RetailPulse/RetailPulsePolyRepo/README.md

    _git submodule update_

+To deploy to local k8s using helm, please follow the steps below:
+1. From Parent directory RetailPulsePolyRepo/
+2. cd helm
+3. helm dependencies update
+2. Run the following command to start deployment while in RetailPulsePolyRepo/helm helm install retailpulse . --create-namespace --namespace ns-retailpulse

 To run the **server-side applications**, please follow the steps below:
 1. From Parent directory RetailPulsePolyRepo/
 2. Run the following command to start the docker containers